softwareguru/dataday/content/speakers/christian-ramirez/_index.md

  - 2023mx
 twitter: https://twitter.com/chrix2
 linkedin:
-designation: Machine Learning Team Leader @ Mercado Libre
+designation: Machine Learning Technical Lead at MercadoLibre
 ---

 I have been a speaker at over 30 conferences on topics related to software development and machine learning in countries such as Germany, Sweden, Estonia, Spain, Mexico, etc. I am a computer engineer and have a Master's degree in science with a specialization in astronomy.
 Currently, I am the technical leader of machine learning at Mercadolibre.